fyrodems/fyrodems/README.md

 - I’m currently looking for a job as Front-end developer

-- I’m learning JS, React.js and Node.js.
-In the meantime, I read a lot about TypeScript and Bootstrap, and I think this will be the next point of my education.
+- I’m learning JS, TS, React.js and Node.js.
+In the meantime, I read a lot about Angular, and I think this will be the next point of my education.

 - Talk to me about job opportunites and the ways to improve my code.